Tractables/Alea.jl/README.md

 `HyBit` is a bit blasting based probabilistic programming system for discrete-continuous probabilistic programs.
 It is built on top of another probabilistic programming language Dice See [https://github.com/SHoltzen/dice](https://github.com/SHoltzen/dice).

+## This branch

+This branch looks into applying different heuristics into variable ordering to compile a smaller OBDD for the probabilistic programs.

 ## Installation

 Install Julia 1.8.5 or higher using [these instructions](https://julialang.org/downloads/platform/).